IGVF-DACC/igvf-catalog/igvf-catalog-mcp/EVALUATION.md

 What diseases the variant with SPDI NC_000012.12:102917129:T:C is associated with?

-Find variants that are releavant to lupus disease.
+Find variants that are relevant to lupus disease.

 Find transcripts from human protein CTCF?